jabruniessner/GeoV/README.md

 ## Installation

-The program is currently unfortunaltely only available on Linux (Tested on Ubuntu) and Windows.
-For Mac a more complicated manual installation process is provided
+The program is currently unfortunaltely only supported on Linux (Tested on Ubuntu) and Windows.
+For Mac a more complicated manual installation process is provided.
+Since it only depends on a bunch of python scripts, the installation is simply equivalent to installing all the necessary python packages. (except for polyscope, I made one or two slight changes to the source code, it therefore needs to be compiled.)

+### Linux:
+The included bash script "Installation.sh" creates a virtual environment installs all necessary packages and then compiles the right version of Polyscope.
+If you are interested in this, simply run in your terminal `git clone --recursive ...` cd to the cloned directiry and run `bash Installation.sh`